Production-Grade MLOps Pipeline: From Data to Deployment on GCP

 5. Model Registry Component

 This is where our MLOps setup really shines.
-The registry component implements automated model promotion with semantic versioning:
+The registry component implements continuous delivery for ML models with automated promotion and semantic versioning.

 @component(